Shilts v. Beardmore: Firming Up Notice Under Ohio’s Dormant Mineral Act

 Under a “best practices” approach, and as the notice requirement under the 2006 DMA becomes more clear, surface owners seeking abandonment of ancient oil and gas severances may be best served to include a statement in the notice of abandonment and eventual affidavit of abandonment detailing all reasonable efforts made to identify and locate last known heirs.
 Such practice may counter any later claims that the surface owner proceeded “straight to publication” such that the abandonment procedures were invalid.
 While the above actions may not be exhaustive in all scenarios, this latest ruling gives operators, surface owners, and practitioners a little more guidance on the “reasonable diligence” standard under the 2006 DMA.
 However, it is notable that the Ohio Supreme Court has not yet weighed in on the reasonable diligence standard (or any other standard) under the 2006 DMA’s notice provisions.
 So, there is possibly more to come.

-For a copy of the Shilts opinion, or for any additional insights on how the Dormant Mineral Act continues to impact your ownership or development plans in Ohio, do not hesitate to contact the Oil, Gas and Mineral Services Group with Dickie, McCamey & Chilcote, P.C.
+For a copy of the Shilts opinion, or for any additional insights on how the Dormant Mineral Act continues to impact your ownership or development plans in Ohio, do not hesitate to contact the Energy Group with Dickie, McCamey & Chilcote, P.C.